CarlosUziel/hyppocampal-vol-quant/data/output/section_3/validation_plan.md

-# Validation plan of HyppoCrop.AI
+# Validation plan of HyppoVolume.AI

 This document details the plan to be followed in order to assess the production, real-world performance of the hyppocampal volume estimation algorithm.

 ## Intended Use

-HyppoCrop.AI is meant to be used as an assistant to the radiologist by providing a fast and accurate estimation of hyppocampal volumes on a given brain MRI cropped image.
+HyppoVolume.AI is meant to be used as an assistant to the radiologist by providing a fast and accurate estimation of hyppocampal volumes on a given brain MRI cropped image.

 ## Ground Truth Definition